 The Tannoy 3818 driver is one of the best sounding drivers that I have ever heard.
 I consider it the best driver for testing all types of Audiophile cables.
-The range of the driver is very wide and so much information can be heard.
+The range of the driver is extensive, and so much information heard.

 I have heard and owned many Tannoy Loudspeakers my life.
-When I decided that I wanted a Loudspeaker for testing audiophile cables, I had to really think hard to find the best solution because drivers have different sonic signatures.
-I decided the only way to get the sound I wanted was to build everything myself and so my search began.
+When I decided that I wanted a Loudspeaker for testing audiophile cables, I had to think hard to find the best solution because drivers have different sonic signatures.
+I chose the only way to get the sound I wanted was to build everything myself, and so my search began.

-The crossover fitted to the driver can actually make or break the final sound you hear from your listening position.
-I have known people to build beautiful cabinets but when they actually sit down to listen they find the sound is not what it should have been.
-This is in most cases the incorrect selection of crossover.
+The crossover fitted to the driver can make or break the final sound you hear from your listening position.
+I have known people to build beautiful cabinets, but when they sit down to listen, they find the sound is not what it should have been.
+And, in most cases the incorrect selection of crossover.

-The crossover necessary for this driver to perform correctly is actually 1.1K.
+The crossover necessary for this driver to perform correctly is 1.1K.
 And, I chose components from ClarltyCaps and Mundorf.
-Because I consider them to be amongst the finest in the world.
-The cabling that I used was cryogenically treated as I have carried out tests with and without this treatment and prefer the cleanliness and transparency the cryo treatment offers.
+Because I consider them to be amongst the finest in the world, the cabling that I used cryogenically treated as I have carried out tests with and without this treatment and prefer the cleanliness and transparency the cryo treatment offers.

-The Driver in the picture is the 3818 that was fitted to the Glenair enclosures.
+The Driver in the picture is the 3818 fitted to the Glenair enclosures.
 And, specifications are as follows –

 - Dual Concentric™ high-frequency 33mm (1.75”) aluminium alloy dome with Tulip WaveGuide™

 - Dual Concentric™ low-frequency 380mm (15.00”) treated paper pulp cone with HE twin roll fabric surround.
 52mm (2.00”) edge wound voice coil.

 - Recommended power: 50 – 225 Watts Continuous power handling: 135 Watts RMS